evanillaa/qb-hud-1/README.md

 # QBCore Cosmo HUD

-Simple status HUD for FiveM and ESX inspired by NoPixel 3.0.
+Simple status HUD for FiveM and QBCore inspired by NoPixel 3.0.

 ## Installation